xTrayambak/nitty/README.md

 ```

 # Building
-Neo can be built using [Neo](https://github.com/xTrayambak/neo).
+Nitty can be built using [Neo](https://github.com/xTrayambak/neo).
 After installing Neo, you can run the following command to compile Nitty:
 ```bash
 $ neo install
 ```